ncsu-penglab/FerretIgTCR/README.md

 and joining region annotations.

 ### IMGT_reference_sequences subfolder
-IMGT Ig/TCR constant, variable, diversity, and joining germline sequences from ferret, dog, cat, and horse used to construct the IgBLAST database are stored as fasta files.
+Combined IMGT Ig/TCR constant, variable, diversity, and joining germline sequences from ferret, dog, cat, and horse used to construct the IgBLAST database are stored as fasta files.

 ## scripts folder